archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 **WARNING: VERY ROUGH DRAFT!
 Please do not publish anywhere.**

-If you find value in this article, please consider buying something through my Amazon affiliate link.
-(Might I suggest a nice [Roost stand](http://amzn.to/2EKIHx6) for your café-working needs?)
-Either way, thank you for reading! 😊

 # Introduction

 (Sorry about the length!
 At some point in the distant past, this was supposed to be a short blog post.
 If you like, you can skip straight to the [demo section][sec-demo] which will get to the point faster than anything else.)